How To Market To Millennial Financial Clients

 The Digital Age and Heightened Expectations

-Another issue millennials have with financial firms is that they feel many are out of touch with the current digital age.
-Millennials came of age during the internet explosion, and this has directly impacted how they interact and communicate.
-Because they have grown up surrounded by the latest technology, everything is expected to be in app form or through some robust digital “experience”.
 Apps are no longer considered a luxury for financial institutions but rather a necessity.
-In a typical month, millennials log into their primary financial account using a mobile app 8.5 times versus 3.1 times for non-millennials.(4) There’s no question that millennials look to mobile apps as necessary tools when it comes to managing their finances. [insert graphic of mobile phone with apps] Firms looking to attract and retain millennials must prioritize and streamline their digital applications because just having a website is simply not enough for app-oriented millennials.
-Firms need to have a strong online and app presence to signal that they are not out of touch with the current digital trends.
+There’s no question that millennials look to mobile apps as necessary tools when it comes to managing their finances.
+Firms looking to attract and retain millennials must prioritize and streamline their digital applications because just having a website is simply not enough for app-oriented millennials.
+Firms need to have a strong online presence to signal that they are not out of touch with the current digital trends.
 Keeping up with the digital times is one of the more critical components to ensuring millennial client satisfaction.

 Environmental and Social Justice Matters

-While certainly not each and every person in the demographic, but, in general, millennials adhere to a very strict set of personal values that transfer to their everyday lives including their financial relationships and partnerships.
+Millennials adhere to a very strict set of personal values that transfer to their everyday lives including their financial relationships and partnerships.
 There’s growing concern about social and environmental issues and it’s important to them that the institutions they choose to do business with care about some of those same issues too.
-Nearly 67% of millennials are concerned with the current state of the world and 75% are unwilling to compromise their personal values.(5) [insert graphic for statistics] But, what does this really mean?
 It means that financial and investment firms should consider ways in which they can be more socially and environmentally responsible to cultivate the interest of millennial clients.
 Millennials are more likely to conduct business with a firm that has values that align with their own.
 Interest in social and environmental issues shows that financial firms are not entirely driven by profit motive and margins but that they understand and share common values with their millennial clients.

 Marketing for Financial Planning for Millennials

 By identifying what millennials want and how that differs from older generation clientele, firms can effectively attract, win, and retain millennial financial clients.
 Addressing their wants and needs and creating an individualized approach, rather than using a one size fits all marketing technique will yield much better results.
-Read more about identifying and reaching target audiences in investment here.
 Offering high quality services and plans are not enough to attract millennials.
 Instead, financial firms must up their game when it comes to marketing to millennial clients.

 We understand how complex the world of marketing for financial and investment services can be, especially when it comes to marketing to a niche client segment, such as millennials.
 To learn more about how MBC Strategic can improve your financial and investment marketing and branding, please reach out to our team and we’d be happy to start a discussion.